 1. Historical Background and Context

-Septuagint (LXX) Greek: The Septuagint, the Greek translation of the Hebrew Scriptures (Old Testament), was produced in Alexandria around the 3rd–2nd centuries BCE.
+Septuagint (LXX) Greek: The Septuagint, the Greek translation of the Hebrew Scriptures (Old Testament), was produced in Alexandria around the 3rd–2nd centuries BC.
 The translation was primarily intended for Greek-speaking Jews who no longer spoke Hebrew.
 Its language is a mix of Hebrew syntax and Greek vocabulary, often making it more literal and Hebraic in structure, but this varies among books.
 For example, some books (like Proverbs) are translated less literally and adapted to fit Greek idiomatic expressions, while others closely mirror Hebrew structures.

-New Testament (NT) Greek: The New Testament was written primarily between the mid-1st century and early 2nd century CE.
+New Testament Greek: The New Testament was written primarily between the mid-1st century and early 2nd century AD.
 It was directed at a broader audience that included both Jews and Gentiles.
 NT Greek, sometimes referred to as “Koine” Greek, is generally more idiomatic and natural, reflecting the language spoken by common people of the time.
 However, the NT also displays variety among its authors: while some texts, like Luke and Hebrews, are relatively sophisticated, others, like Mark, use simpler structures.
 This diversity in NT Greek reflects the flexibility of Koine as a medium.

 2. Linguistic Style and Idioms